The Prodigal Prophet Titelbild

 The story of Jonah is one of the most well-known parables in the Bible.
 It is also the most misunderstood.
 Many people, even those who are nonreligious, are familiar with Jonah: A rebellious prophet who defies God and is swallowed by a whale.
 But there's much more to Jonah's story than most of us realize.

 Jonah's journey also doesn't end when he is freed from the belly of the fish.
-There is an entire second half to his story - but it is left unresolved within the text of the Bible.
+There is an entire second half to his story--but it is left unresolved within the text of the Bible.
 Why does the book of Jonah end on what is essentially a cliffhanger?
-In this audiobook, Timothy Keller provides an answer to the extraordinary conclusion of this biblical parable - and shares the powerful Christian message at the heart of Jonah's story.
+In these pages, Timothy Keller provides an answer to the extraordinary conclusion of this biblical parable--and shares the powerful Christian message at the heart of Jonah's story.

 Christentum Judentum Spiritualität